 Tantrums aren’t pleasant for kids, but they are necessary.
 In many instances, they just want to get through them.
 Having a parent around constantly prodding at them, or trying to help them feel better can occasionally have the opposite effect.

-A crib is often an ideal place to let a child work through their tantrum, but any room that you’ve deemed safe would also be appropriate.
-Make sure they can’t hurt themselves on any furniture, and make sure you are well within earshot, but don’t be afraid to give them a little time to work it out on their own.
+A kids’ teepee is often a good place to let a child work through their tantrum, but any room that you’ve deemed safe would also be appropriate.
+Make sure they can’t hurt themselves on any furniture and make sure you are well within earshot but don’t be afraid to give them a little time to work it out on their own.